Notifications

 Overview

-To register the birth of a child:
+To register a baby's birth:

 • the parent(s) must provide the baby’s birth information through the Online Birth Registry